Teaneck in Bergen County, New Jersey — The American Northeast (Mid-Atlantic)

 Also see . . .
 The Story of Our Valley, Chapter Four – A Ton of Bricks (Part I).
 A blogger local to Bergen County has a series about the history of brick making there.
 (Submitted on August 15, 2012.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 12, 2011, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 600 times since then.
-Photos: 1, 2. submitted on February 12, 2011, by Bill Coughlin of North Arlington, New Jersey.
+It was originally submitted on February 12, 2011, by Bill Coughlin of Woodland Park, New Jersey.
+This page has been viewed 636 times since then and 6 times this year.
+Photos: 1, 2. submitted on February 12, 2011, by Bill Coughlin of Woodland Park, New Jersey.